NCI-GDC/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Troubleshooting.md

 ### Data Upload Error Messages

 Each error type can have numerous error messages which are detailed in the following sections.
+If data upload is attempted through the API, the command line output will indicate whether the transaction was successful or failed, and if applicable, the same error message(s) that would be included in the Data Submission Error Report.

 #### ERROR Messages